 Many ETFs are also index funds.
 These are funds that derive their value from underlying market portfolios.
 For example, there are index funds that track the S&P 500 U.S. Large Cap stocks.
 Index funds can offer a simple way to create diversification within your portfolio.

 This is particularly important for beginner investors who don't have tens of thousands of dollars on hand to create a well-diversified portfolio from scratch.

 Have you ever heard of a robo-advisor?

-Roboadvisor investing is typically more hands-off and may be useful for beginner investors.
+Robo-advisor investing is typically more hands-off and may be useful for beginner investors.
 They have low investment requirements and flat service fees.
 Betterment is a good option for a Robo-advisor if you are over age 18.
 They also offer 529 college savings plans.
 Unfortunately, they do not support custodial accounts at this time.

 Most successful investment strategies tend to be long term in nature.
 Investing involves risk, and you don’t want to be forced to sell when your investment is not doing well.
-For this reason it is best to understand your investment time horizon before you begin risking your money.
+For this reason, it is best to understand your investment time horizon before you begin risking your money.

-However, all investments involve risk and returns are never guaranteed, even if held long term.
-For example, a $10,000 investment in WTI Crude oil from 2000 to 2020 would be worth $6,296, a -37% return.
+However, all investments involve risks and returns are never guaranteed, even if held long term.
+For example, a $10,000 investment in WTI Crude oil from 2000 to 2021 would be worth $6,296, a -37% return.

-As a beginner investor, you should consider starting out with a small investment.
+As a beginner investor, you should consider starting with a small investment.
 This way you can learn more about how investing works and get an understanding of the discipline.
 While you may make mistakes, this is a valuable learning experience.

-Though if you are under age 18 then you may need the assistance of a parent or guardian.
+Investing as a teenager has never been easier.
+However, if you are under age 18 then you may need the assistance of a parent or guardian.
 Whether you are trying to save for retirement, education, or your future, there are many options available for teenagers.